To achieve its mission, CinTurs guides its activity by pursuing the following strategic objectives:

 1. Multidisciplinary research and collaborative processes

-CinTurs has important networks with several international institutions, including universities from different countries that the Centre intends to keep and increase in the future.
+To support its focus on internationalization, CinTurs has important networks with several international institutions, including universities from different countries that the Centre intends to keep and increase and strengthen in the future.
 These ties promote scholarly cooperation and collaborative work with researchers from other countries.

-These connections bring opportunities for the participation in Erasmus+ mobility programmes, inclusion of foreign researchers in our research projects, joint publications with foreign researchers and joint organization of international conferences.
+These connections bring opportunities for participation in Erasmus+ mobility programmes, the inclusion of foreign researchers in our research projects, joint publications with foreign researchers and joint organization of international conferences.

 3. Strong ties with the region

 CinTurs is settled at the UAlg, located in the Algarve, an authentic research laboratory on tourism phenomena.
 Significant research developed in the Unit has allowed a deeper understanding of the region, contributing to its identity and affirmation as a tourism destination.
-This focus persist in future activities, without neglecting, however, the study of other destinations, including comparative studies between regions.
+This focus persists in future activities, without neglecting, however, the study of other worldwide destinations, including comparative studies between regions.

-This articulation between CinTurs and the region potentiates the development of new research projects and participation in consulting projects, bridging the academy to the hospitality industry, creating opportunities for further partnerships and funding.
+This articulation between CinTurs and the region potentiates the development of new research projects and participation in consulting projects, bridging the academy to the hospitality industry, and creating opportunities for further partnerships and funding.

 4. Commitment to excellence in scientific production

-Any candidate to be integrated member of CinTurs must fulfil demanding requirements, namely in terms of quality of publications and participation in funded projects.
+Any candidate to be an integrated member of CinTurs must fulfil demanding requirements, namely in terms of quality of publications and participation in funded projects.
 All members need to submit an individual Annual Table of Productivity (ATP) by December 31 of each year to secure funding for their research activities.
 The set of points is rated and based on objective, verifiable criteria, which have been previously approved and published by the Scientific Committee.
 The most rated item is publications with Scopus Q1 or being a Project Coordinator in a funded competitive international project.
 The financial support will be attributed according to the number of points obtained in the ATP.